 Here are seven tips to create compelling retail signage:

 We used to think it was tough to come up with an update for Twitter that was under 140 characters or to edit a YouTube video down to under two minutes.
-Attention spans have shortened even more - check out the new mobile sensation Vine where people create 6 second videos.
+Attention spans have shortened even more - consider social media apps like Instagram or Snapchat.
 Customers are in hurry; respect that.

 Make sure the fonts you use are easy to read

-Some retailers can get away with crayons on a chalkboard, but getting away with and driving sales are two different things.
-Clear font characters - without curly-cues and multiple colors - let the customer’s attention first gravitate to your message and then to your product.
-If customers can’t quickly read it (see above), they’ll move on.
+Sometimes a retailer can get away with crayons on a chalkboard, but getting away with and driving sales are two different things.
+Clear font characters - without curly-cues and multiple colors - let the customers' attention first gravitate to your message and then to your product.
+If shoppers can’t quickly read it (see above), they’ll move on.
 And as Baby Boomers age, smaller signs are harder to read.

 What is the customer buying this for?
 To be a hero to his son?
 To look fabulous for a date?
 To have easy-to-manage hair?
 Then tell them, “Be a hero tonight with this.”
 “Make heads turn!”
 “Manage curly hair with this.”